MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-integrate-asset-management.md

  ![Integrated Asset Mananagement guide](media/asset-management-integration.JPG "Integrated Asset Management guide")

-*A worker sees that a guide is attached in the Finance and Operations mobile app and opens the guide in the Dynamics 365 Guides HoloLens app.*
+*A worker sees that a guide is attached to a Maintenace Checklist in the Finance and Operations mobile app and opens the guide in the Dynamics 365 Guides HoloLens app.*

 [Learn more about integrating Asset Management with Dynamics 365 Guides]()